aquasecurity/terraform-gcp-onboarding/examples/organization-dedicated-project/README.md

 ## What's Happening

+1. The `aqua_gcp_org_projects` module is called to fetch all GCP active projects ids.
-1. The `aqua_gcp_dedicated_project` module is called to create a dedicated GCP project with the name `aqua-agentless-<tenant_id>-<org_hash>`, where `org_hash` is the first six characters of the SHA1 hash of your organization name.
+2. The `aqua_gcp_dedicated_project` module is called to create a dedicated GCP project with the name `aqua-agentless-<tenant_id>-<org_hash>`, where `org_hash` is the first six characters of the SHA1 hash of your organization name.
-2. The `aqua_gcp_onboarding` module is called to provision the necessary resources (service accounts, roles, networking, etc.) in the dedicated GCP project.
+3. The `aqua_gcp_onboarding` module is called to provision the necessary resources (service accounts, roles, networking, etc.) in the dedicated GCP project.
-3. The `aqua_gcp_project_attachment` module is called for each GCP project in the organization to create the required IAM resources and trigger the Aqua API to onboard the project.
+4. The `aqua_gcp_project_attachment` module is called for each GCP project in the organization to create the required IAM resources and trigger the Aqua API to onboard the project.

 ## Outputs